klaertus/Secret_hat/README.md

 *  Settings

 #### Message encryption
-Application to encrypt messages with the positions of the Sense Hat.
+Encrypt messages with the positions of the Sense Hat.

 #### System and board infos
-Application displaying informations about the Raspberry and the Sense hat.
+Display informations about the Raspberry and the Sense hat.

 #### Tracking infos
-Application to record informations (time, ip, ping, Sense Hat temperature, pressure, humidity, orientation, compass, accelerometer, gyroscope and traceroute) and save them in saved_logs.txt.
+Record informations (time, ip, ping, Sense Hat temperature, pressure, humidity, orientation, compass, accelerometer, gyroscope and traceroute) and save them in saved_logs.txt.

 #### Timer
-A timer allowing to activate GPIOs, reset the Secret Hat or shutdown it.
+Timer allowing to activate GPIOs, reset the Secret Hat or shutdown it.

 #### Backdoor
 Simple backdoor using Dataplicity.